 Business degree graduates develop many valuable skills that ensure they make significant contributions across a wide range of sectors, due to the fact that a business major is one of the broadest and wide-ranging degrees a professional could have.

-The Bureau of Labor Statistics (BLS) reports that employment of business and financial operations occupations is projected to grow by 7% from 2018 to 2028, translating to about 591,800 new jobs.
+The Bureau of Labor Statistics (BLS) reports that employment of business and financial operations occupations is projected to grow by eight percent from 2020 to 2030, adding about 750,800 new jobs.

 During modules, learners learn about how organisations operate, how they find revenue sources, how to negotiate effectively, and most importantly why some businesses thrive, and why some do not.

 The development of personal skills is an added bonus.
 Presentation skills, logistical and analytical thinking, decision making, projects management, and more are all crucial for success in a 21st-century workforce.